-We’ve just introduced a new layer to our virtual races, allowing each participant to compete as a member of multiple groups, rather than just as a member of one team.
+We’ve just introduced a new layer to our virtual races, allowing each participant to compete as a member of multiple groups, rather than just individually and/or as a member of only one team.

 You can get a glimpse of how this plays out in the virtual charity race we’re doing to raise money for the Harry Potter Alliance, a 501c3 devoted to actualizing the ideals of Harry Potter in everyday life.
 So far, nearly 1500 people have joined the race, which lasts another 3 weeks.
 The leaderboard for donations looks like this…